 Bloemenmarkt (flower market)

-Since we were in Amsterdam during the summer we missed the tulip season, so we had to opt for Bloemenmarkt, Amsterdam’s flower market.
-Yes, it was a little unauthentic, but it was still beautiful and fun to walk through.
+If you cannot make it to the Netherlands’ Keukenhof Gardens for tulip season, the Bloemenmarkt in Amsterdam is a nice alternative.
+Yes, it was a little unauthentic witht the fake tulips (that looked very real), but it was still beautiful and fun to walk through.
 After walking around five tents they started to repeat themselves with the same souvenirs, flower seeds, plants, etc.

 If we had more space in our luggage we would have purchased a lemon tree!
 So instead I stepped into the biggest wooden clogs in the store and took fun pictures.
 Later we found out that we were technically not allowed to do that….oops!